Eric Stewart: Beyond 10cc

-Since 1975, Stewart has engineered and/or produced albums recorded in Strawberry Studios including artists like Ramases (Space Hymns, 1971), Neil Sedaka (Solitaire, 1972, The Tra-La Days Are Over, 1973) and Justin Hayward and John Lodge (Blue Jays, 1975).
+Stewart has engineered and/or produced albums recorded in Strawberry Studios including artists like Ramases (Space Hymns, 1971), Neil Sedaka (Solitaire, 1972, The Tra-La Days Are Over, 1973) and Justin Hayward and John Lodge (Blue Jays, 1975).

 Stewart released two solo albums sandwiched between 10cc's 1980s output – Girls (1980) and Frooty Rooties (1982).

-After 10cc split Stewart continued his career as a producer and worked with Sad Café (Facades, 1979, Sad Café, 1980) and Agnetha Fältskog (Eyes of a Woman, 1985).
+After 10cc split, Stewart continued his career as a producer and worked with Sad Café (Facades, 1979, Sad Café, 1980) and Agnetha Fältskog (Eyes of a Woman, 1985).

-Stewart became heavily involved with Paul McCartney from the early 1980s.
-He played on three McCartney's albums (Tug of War, Pipes of Peace and Give My Regards to Broad Street), took part in "Take It Away" and "So Bad" music videos as well as Give My Regards to Broad Street film.
+Stewart became involved with Paul McCartney from the early 1980s.
+He played on three of McCartney's albums (Tug of War, Pipes of Peace and Give My Regards to Broad Street), took part in the "Take It Away" and "So Bad" music videos as well as the Give My Regards to Broad Street film.
 Later Stewart started writing music together with McCartney which eventually led to Stewart co-writing more than half of Paul McCartney's Press to Play.
 Stewart's original role was also planned as a producer but during the early stages of work on the album he was replaced by Hugh Padgham, the choice he would later criticise.
+Padgham acknowledged their differences in 2024:“I remember it in a different way to Eric, and I kind of regret the way he talks about me.
+I had mucho respect for him, because I grew up listening to 10cc."

-From 1990 Stewart began to participate as a guest vocalist on the last The Alan Parsons Project's album Freudiana (1990) and later on Alan Parsons' Try Anything Once (1993) and On Air (1996).
+From 1990, Stewart began to participate as a guest vocalist on the last The Alan Parsons Project album Freudiana (1990) and later on Parsons' Try Anything Once (1993) and On Air (1996).
 Stewart reflected:

-In 2000s Stewart returned to recording solo albums with Do Not Bend (2003), while his fourth solo album, Viva la Difference, was originally planned to come out in 2007 but delayed until 2009.
+In 2000s, Stewart returned to recording solo albums with Do Not Bend (2003), while his fourth solo album, Viva la Difference, was originally planned to come out in 2007, but delayed until 2009.

-In 2017 Stewart released his autobiography titled The Things I Do for Love as iOS ebook.
-The release was backed with a career spanning compilation album Anthology with remastered songs some of which were newly mixed and retitled.
+In 2017, Stewart released his autobiography titled The Things I Do for Love as iOS ebook.
+The release was backed with a career spanning compilation album Anthology, with remastered songs some of which were newly mixed and retitled.
 The compilation was also co-mastered by Stewart himself.